Piper Campbell

-Piper Anne Wind Campbell (born 1965) is an adjunct professor and former American diplomat.
+Piper Anne Wind Campbell (born 1965) is a professor of practice and former American diplomat.
 She was the 9th U.S. Ambassador to Mongolia.
-From June to December 2018, she was the Chargé d'affaires ad interim at the United States Mission to the Association of Southeast Asian Nations.
-She now teaches at American University's School of International Service.
+From June to December 2018, Campbell was the Chargé d'affaires ad interim at the United States Mission to the Association of Southeast Asian Nations.
+She is the inaugural Chair of the Department of Foreign Policy and Global Security at American University's School of International Service, directing its US Foreign Policy and National Security (USFP) as well as International Affairs Policy and Analysis (IAPA) graduate programs.

 Campbell was born in Buffalo, New York, in 1965, the daughter of Gay and David N. Campbell.
 She attended Nichols School in Buffalo and was inspired to pursue a career in the Foreign Service after a study abroad program in Japan.
 She obtained a bachelor's degree from Georgetown University School of Foreign Service in 1988 and joined the Foreign Service in 1989.

 Campbell's early assignments included Manila, Brussels, the State Department's Operations Center in Washington, DC, and the Department's Bureau of International Organization Affairs.
 In 1996 she joined the civil affairs section of a United Nations peacekeeping mission in eastern Croatia and helped open an office of the U.S. Agency for International Development (USAID) in Eastern Slavonia, Croatia.

 In 1999 Campbell took a year's leave to pursue a master's degree in public administration from the Harvard Kennedy School.